Navajo Name:Tse’Bii’Ndzisgaii

 Respect the privacy and customs of the Navajo people.
 Do not wander across residential areas or disturb property.
 Obtain permission before taking pictures of the Navajo people.

 Pets are allowed ONLY if on a leash at all times.
-The backcountry is open range for livestock.
+The backcountry is an open range for livestock.

 Navajo Tribal Code Title 17, Section 1451, prohibits the use of firearms.